-After its foundation around 1350 Ayutthaya grew into becoming the second capital of Siam after Sukhothai.
+After its foundation around 1350 the glorious city of Ayutthaya grew into becoming the second capital of Siam after Sukhothai.

 The capital benefited from a strategic position and attracted traders from near and far.
 In fact the city become the world’s largest city around 1700 with 1 million inhabitants, and had permanent residents from a number of countries in Europe and Asia.

 The prosperous palaces were beyond imagination, the temples were filled with gold and devout worshippers, and the large monasteries provided teachings for thousands.
 Its prominence ended suddenly in 1767 when it was invaded by Burmese forces and burnt to the ground.